omgmarc/OMGclick-Releases/README.md

 Anyhow, if you've made it this far, thank you.
 I look forward to reading your feedback and working together in making this the best it can be or at least as good as I can make it.
 Look below for information on how to use this program.
 For those who prefer video instructions over ones in text form, that will be coming soon, too.

-## [Donate]
+## [Support this Project]

 I wish to give a special thank you to those of you who've chosen to toss a few bucks my way to show your support and appreciation for the work I've put into this project.
-While I do not expect this from anyone, for those who may feel inclined to do so, you are welcome [to help keep my coffee supply topped off via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=VUVL2RPM5TLUC&currency_code=USD&source=url).
-Again, thank you for using my auto-clicker, and thank you for any donations.
-Have a wonderful day, and be safe out there.
+If you would also like to support the project, you can now [do so on Patreon](https://www.patreon.com/OMGclick).
+Doing so provides you with access to the development process, access to upcoming features and early releases, a say in the direction of the project, and more.
+If you prefer to do a one-time donation instead, you can [help keep my coffee supply topped off via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=VUVL2RPM5TLUC&currency_code=USD&source=url).
+Again, thank you for using my humble little script, and have yourself a safe and wonderful day.

 Happy raiding!